 Programs – Educational – Literacy

 Interested in registering your child in the Literacy program?
-Contact the Playhouse in your area.
+Contact your local Playhouse.

-GiGi’s Playhouse Down syndrome Awareness Centers Literacy Program
+GiGi’s Playhouse Down syndrome Achievement Centers Literacy Program

 Building the Foundation